KillzXGaming/Switch-Toolbox/README.md

 In the event that the tool cannot compile, check references.
 All the libraries are stored in Switch-Toolbox/Lib folder.

-## This tool is in BETA and not final!
-Code also needs some major clean up!
-## Credits

 - Smash Forge Devs (SMG, Ploaj,  jam1garner, smb123w64gb, etc) for some code ported over.
 Specifically animation stuff, GTX c# implementation, and some rendering.
 - Assimp devs for their massive asset library!
 - Wexos (helped figure out a few things, ie format list to assign each attribute)